Ethics in Business Awards - Nominations

 Each nominee should exemplify the minimum criteria listed below in addition to the specific criteria listed for each award:

-- Northeast Wisconsin (Brown County and adjacent counties) efforts or programs with a significant commitment to doing business in Brown County.
+- Located in Northeast Wisconsin (Brown County & adjacent counties) with significant involvement, business or personal, in Brown County.

 Additional Criteria for Businesses